 Instructions for Using Fillable Paperless Recycling Calendar:

 Download the calendar and save to your desktop.
 Type appointments or other information into the individual days, or notes forms.

-State Law now requires apartment and condo complexes with five or more units to recycle.
+Starting July 1, 2012, California State Law requires apartment and condo complexes with five or more units to recycle.